Introduction

 The Importance of Suppliers for Transparency in the Food Chain

 Suppliers play a particularly crucial role in this system, contributing vital data and insights at every stage.
-By actively engaging suppliers in traceability initiatives, companies can establish a strong foundation for true connectivity and achieve comprehensive transparency.
+By actively engaging suppliers in traceability initiatives, companies can establish a strong foundation for true connectivity and achieve comprehensive product transparency.

 The EU Deforestation Regulation (EUDR): A New Era for Sustainable Food